moby/moby/docs/sources/use/working_with_volumes.md

 ### Creating and mounting a Data Volume Container

-If you have some persistent data that you want to share between containers, or want to use from non-persistent containers, its best to create a named Data Volume Container, and then to mount the data from it.
+If you have some persistent data that you want to share between containers, or want to use from non-persistent containers, it's best to create a named Data Volume Container, and then to mount the data from it.